George Floyd protests in Columbus, Ohio: Transportation effects and controversies

 During the city-issued nighttime curfew, all downtown streets were closed to non-emergency traffic, affecting private automobiles and public transit.
 As well, several protests and marches involved temporary street closures.

 The city's local public transit agency, the Central Ohio Transit Authority (COTA), stopped all service through downtown from May 30 to June 9.
 Service was rerouted given a Columbus Division of Police emergency established on every downtown street, banning COTA from using the downtown streets for public transit, despite most protests only taking place on High Street and Capitol Square.
 The service changes affect 14 active bus routes (discounting routes stopped due to COVID-19 ridership decreases).
 The city's curfew also caused service to end system-wide at 9 p.m.
-COTA initially reported its service changes were to ensure customers' safety and "give protesters a safe space to demonstrate for the end to systemic racism", though after criticism because the protests are over a much smaller area, the agency instead reported that it was due to the police emergency declared.
+COTA initially reported its service changes were to ensure customers' safety and "give protesters a safe space to demonstrate for the end to systemic racism", though after criticism because the protests were over a much smaller area, the agency instead reported that it was due to the police emergency declared.
 On June 7, COTA announced it was granted closer access to the center of downtown, allowing stops and transfers on Broad Street and Grant Avenue.

 COTA was also criticized after a video of the agency's buses transporting police circulated online.
-The agency responded by saying that it is part of a longstanding agreement to transport emergency workers, including police, and that the buses are not being used to transport arrested protesters.
+The agency responded by saying that it is part of a longstanding agreement to transport emergency workers, including police, and that the buses were not being used to transport arrested protesters.

 At least one electric scooter was thrown at police, on May 28, potentially leading to the scooters being removed from downtown streets beginning on the following day.